Education Blog

 The Great Enigma: Oliver Cromwell

 During a recent trip to England, St. Luke’s Education Department stopped by the Oliver Cromwell Museum in Huntingdon.
-During this visit, the Curator of the Cromwell Museum, Stuart Orne, shared his opinions about the man, the many myths associated with him, and more.
+During this visit, the Curator of the Cromwell Museum, Stuart Orme, shared his opinions about the man, the many myths associated with him, and more.

 Born from Conflict: Cavaliers and Puritans of Newport Parish a Documentary